 Prior to joining the staff of BAI, Copeland worked as a Crisis Case Manager at Beyond Shelter, a Reproductive Health Assistant for Planned Parenthood Pasadena, and the Executive Director of the Black Recruitment and Retention Center at the University of California, Berkeley.

-She earned a Bachelor of Arts in African American Studies at the University of California, Berkeley, and a Master of Public Health from Charles Drew University of Medicine and Science.
+She earned a Bachelor of Arts in the fields of African American Studies and Public Health at the University of California, Berkeley, and a Master of Public Health from Charles Drew University of Medicine and Science.

 She is a member of the Delta Sigma Theta Sorority, Inc., an AmeriCorp Alumni, and a Co-Founder of the African Black Coalition.
 “As a Black cis-woman and mother, my intersectionality informs how I center people living with HIV, queer people, Black trans women, and folks in the Black communities who are marginalized because of who they are,” says Copeland.

 Founded in 1999, as the only national HIV/AIDS think tank focused exclusively on Black communities, the Black AIDS Institute’s mission is to end the HIV/AIDS pandemic in Black communities by engaging and mobilizing traditional Black Leaders, Institutions, and individuals in efforts to confront HIV/AIDS.
 The motto is “Our People, Our Problem, Our Solution!”